Common Reporting Standard

-Effective July 1, 2017, the new Common Reporting Standard will require financial institutions to gather and disclose certain information to the Canada Revenue Agency (CRA) with respect to reportable accounts for which the account holder has tax residency in a jurisdiction other than Canada or the United States.
+Since July 1, 2017, the Common Reporting Standard requires financial institutions to gather and disclose certain information to the Canada Revenue Agency (CRA) with respect to reportable accounts for which the account holder has tax residency in a jurisdiction other than Canada or the United States.

 Preventing Tax Evasion